-A preventative strategy is the ideal approach to managing head injuries in children.
-In fact, many research demonstrates that most head injuries in children are often foreseeable and preventable.
+A preventative strategy is an ideal approach to managing head injuries in children.
+In fact research demonstrates that most head injuries in children are often foreseeable and preventable.
 It is probably not a surprise to anyone at this point that there have been thousands of studies directed at the number of childhood head injuries.

-In light of what we now know about concussions and head injuries in children, though many sports should be fine-tuned, parents should take any necessary means of precaution to protect their children.
+In light of what we now know about concussions and head injuries in small children, it is important to take necessary means of precaution to protect their vulnerable heads.

-Completely eliminating head trauma from youth sports or changing the rules may simply not happen anytime soon.
-However, parents should focus instead on the mindset that preventing brain or head injuries in children should always be a top consideration.
-As stated by The Centers for Disease Control “Recovery from a concussion is slower among older adults, young children, and teens.
+As stated by The Centers for Disease Control “Recovery from a concussion is slower among young children.
 And those who have had a concussion are at higher risk of having another concussion.”

 Children are not small adults.
 Their vulnerability to head trauma is far greater and has long-reaching consequences into their adulthood.
 This is why childhood head injury prevention is crucial for the health and wellbeing of our children during their childhood and for the rest of their lives.